Stay in Range: Deeper Into Bulletproofs

 • the right part depends only on aR\mathbf{a}_R

-That separation will make it easy to commit to each side later on.
+That clean separation will make it much easier to later commit to each side independently.

 δ(y,z)=(zz2)1n,ynz31n,2n\delta(y,z)=(z-z^2) \cdot \langle \mathbf{1}^n, \mathbf{y}^n \rangle - z^3 \cdot \langle \mathbf{1}^n, \mathbf{2}^n \rangle